ISA reference page

 When you open the project circuit, you’ll see this.

-In the top-left and top-right are two boxes which contain, as their messages say, things that you should not change in any way or move around.
-Anything outside those boxes (InstMem, DataMem, PC FSM, Control, Reg File, ALU, Multiplier) can be moved around freely to your liking.
+At the top is a box which contains, as it says, things that you should not change in any way or move around.
+Anything outside those boxes (InstMem, DataMem, PC FSM, Control, Reg File, ALU) can be moved around freely to your liking.
 (Things would get pretty cramped if you couldn’t move them around.)

 Eventually you will connect the rest of the CPU to these things through wires and tunnels.